gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 her, though an observer might instead have said "sheltering behind".
 "Lead the way."

 "Um..."
 Stale's *tralpa* gulped.
-"Certainly, honored.
+"Certainly, learned.
 Where?"

 "You do have a house here, do you not?"
 Scholar Lhawang said impatiently.